Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 - Squeeze of lime (citrus can help with nausea)

-10. Baked Sweet Potato + Plain Greek Yogurt
+10. Baked Sweet Potato + Protein Topping

 - 1 medium sweet potato, baked